 1. Sales scripts allow you to maintain consistency in your message.

-Consistency is important: it’s what drives your business in a successful direction and keeps your clients returning to you instead of checking out your competitors.
+Consistency is essential: it drives your business in a successful direction and keeps your clients returning to you instead of checking out your competitors.

-By training your team to use a sales script, you ensure everyone is following the same protocols, making the same promises (that you are able to honor), and selling the same message.
-In essence, you’re not only locking down what your workers are saying; you’re ensuring consistency within your own brand.
+By training your team to use a sales script, you ensure everyone follows the same protocols, makes the same promises (that you can honor), and sells the same message.
+In essence, you’re not only locking down what your workers say; you’re ensuring consistency within your brand.

 It’s important to note that the term “sales script” doesn’t mean you shouldn’t allow your team to go a bit “off script” to make a sale.
-Sales scripts shouldn’t be used to replace your people’s individual strengths or personalities.
-Instead, they should be used as a tool to help lead the sales process and empower your employees to be prepared for an array of circumstances and questions.
+Sales scripts shouldn’t be used to replace your people’s strengths or personalities.
+Instead, they should be used to help lead the sales process and empower your employees to be prepared for various circumstances and questions.

 2. Sales scripts inspire improved lead generation.

-When your sales team is prepared and already has an idea of what they’re going to say, they open the door for stronger engagement with potential clients.
-These positive encounters lead to second meetings, more professionalism, and ultimately, higher conversion rates.
+When your sales team is prepared and knows what they will say, they open the door for more robust engagement with potential clients.
+These positive encounters lead to second meetings, more professionalism, and higher conversion rates.

 A common misconception about sales scripts is that they cause the salesperson to over-talk.
 However, the opposite is true: solid sales scripts make your team better at being good listeners.
-If your team already has responses memorized and ready to share, they’ll be more intent on listening to exactly what questions or concerns a lead raises during their conversation, thus paving the way for a stronger relationship and successive sale.
+Suppose your team already has responses memorized and ready to share.
+In that case, they’ll be more intent on listening to exactly what questions or concerns a lead raises during their conversation, thus paving the way for a stronger relationship and successive sale.

 3. Sales scripts overcome common objections early.

-It can’t be said enough: being prepared for everything is the key to closing the deal.
-When your salespeople are trained to know what objections potential customers might make, they can have perfectly-matched responses ready.
+It can’t be said enough: preparing for everything is the key to closing the deal.
+When your salespeople are trained to know potential customers’ objections, they can have perfectly matched responses ready.

 4. Sales scripts are easy to revise and update.

-Asking your team to re-learn the script shouldn’t be an issue, either.
-The general gist will ideally remain the same and only portions of it will change, likely based on new information you’ve learned through experience, new products or services you offer, and so on.
+Asking your team to re-learn the script shouldn’t be an issue.
+The general gist will ideally remain the same, and only portions of it will change, likely based on new information you’ve learned through experience, new products or services you offer, and so on.

-No matter your previous views on sales scripts, it’s clear that they can be an invaluable tool for your sales force by maintaining your message and fully preparing your team.
-Now you have to ask yourself: will you incorporate sales scripts into your sales process?
+No matter your previous views on sales scripts, it’s clear that they can be an invaluable tool for your sales force by your message and thoroughly preparing your team.
+Now, you must ask yourself: will you incorporate sales scripts into your sales process?
 Another interesting idea that enhances sales scripts are interactive sales playbooks.
 Click here and take a look at this idea.

 Interested in learning more about sales and marketing tips that can help your business?
-Fill out my contact form for a one-hour complimentary video coaching session.
+Please fill out my contact form for a one-hour complimentary video coaching session.

 Have a successful day!